alfrepo/de.webapp.spring.one/README.md

 # The Demo application
-Has a backend a a Frontend
+Has a backend a a frontend.

 ##  Frontend
 Angular4. `angular-cli` is used as cli  tool to automate angular tasks, like build, run, serve